 Ichthyosis vulgaris is a skin problem that causes dry, dead skin cells to accumulate in patches on the surface of your skin.
 It is also known as fish scale disease.

 These consist of dirty looking, brownish, angulated scales which are present all over the body but are most prominent on the anterior surfaces of the legs.
-Flexural surfaces of the joints such as the cubital and the popliteal fosae, axillae, groins and other skin folds are as a rule, not involved.
+Flexural surfaces of the joints such as the cubital and the popliteal fossae, axillae, groins and other skin folds are as a rule, not involved.

 The face and the scalp are also not involved.
-Some patients in addition, have a diffuse hyperkeratosis of the palms and the soles and occasionally, they may also have small asymptomatic micro-papules around the hair follicles.
+Some patients, in addition, have a diffuse hyperkeratosis of the palms and the soles and occasionally, they may also have small asymptomatic micro-papules around the hair follicles.

 The skin as a whole looks very dry.
 The lesions are worse during winter and improve during the summer months.
-There is some improvement in the condition at puberty, but otherwise the abnormality persists throughout life.
+There is some improvement in the condition at puberty, but otherwise, the abnormality persists throughout life.
 There are no symptoms, but it constitutes a profound cosmetic defect.

 Quite often, this state is not compatible with life and the child dies due to inability to take feeds or due to superadded infection.

-Occasionally, however, the child may be able to shed the thick sheets of hyperkeratosis and then manifest the milder form of lamellar Ichthyosis throughout the remaining life.
+Occasionally, however, the child may be able to shed the thick sheets of hyperkeratosis and then manifest the milder form of lamellar ichthyosis throughout the remaining life.